 This Receptionist policy is designed as a step‐by‐step guide to entering a new dental patient’s information into Eaglesoft and to ensure that your front office has all of the required data needed to ease the transition for the patient and the front office staff.

 This Receptionist policy provides detailed information and definitions for the vital terms used while entering new patient information.
 Accuracy is vital when entering new patient information into your software.
 The entire practice relies on correct patient information to do their jobs.

-Sample Authorization for Use or Disclosure of Protected Health Information.
+This document provides a sample authorization for use or disclosure of protected health information and specifies your rights under the Health Insurance Portability and Accountability Act of 1996.
+This form also serves as an authorization to release records from past providers.
 Please work directly with your legal council or Human Resources professional to ensure your office is legally compliant while using any records release form.

 Call In Tracking Form

 Use this Call In Tracking Form for the entire team to keep detailed notes of all incoming phone calls to your dental office.

 Receptionist Monthly Tracking Sheet

 This Dental Receptionist checklist can be used to track and monitor the number of weekly and monthly recare and insurance calls that are made.

 This Receptionist form should be used to handle new dental patient calls.
 The form aids in asking the right questions and getting the answers the dental practice needs to provide the best customer experience possible.

 This Receptionist form is perfect to give directly to your new dental child patients and can be filled out by themselves while waiting for their appointment to begin.